 I use small portion bags of tamarind juice that you can easily rip open.
 If you really can’t find any, then I suggest that the best tamarind alternative for these eggs belanda is a mixture of brown sugar, lemon juice and pomegranate or pear molasses.

-Since you already need the sugar and lemon juice in this eggs belanda recipe, a single tablespoon of the molasses will do because otherwise this dish will be way too sweet in the end.
+Since you already need the sugar and lemon juice in this recipe for eggs belanda, a single tablespoon of the molasses will do because otherwise this dish will be way too sweet in the end.
 You can adjust the flavors the way you like by adding extra sugar or lemon juice in the end.

-Then also take a quick look at my steak marinade recipe with tamarind as well!
+Then you should also take a quick look at my tamarind beef stew below as well!